Subsidiarity (Catholicism)

-Subsidiarity is an organizing principle that matters ought to be handled by the smallest, lowest or least centralized competent authority.
+Subsidiarity is an organizing principle that matters ought to be handled at multiple levels of organization and not just by a centralized authority.
 Political decisions should be taken at a local level if possible, rather than by a central authority.
 The Oxford English Dictionary defines subsidiarity as the idea that a central authority should have a subsidiary function, performing only those tasks which cannot be performed effectively at a more immediate or local level.

 The word subsidiarity is derived from the Latin word subsidiarius and has its origins in Catholic social teaching.

 Catholic social teaching

-The development of the concept of subsidiarity has roots in the natural law philosophy of Thomas Aquinas, and was mediated by the social scientific theories of Luigi Taparelli, S.J., in his 1840–43 natural law treatise on the human person in society.
+The development of the concept of subsidiarity has roots in the natural law philosophy of Thomas Aquinas, and was mediated by the social scientific theories of Luigi Taparelli, S.J., in his 1840–1843 natural law treatise on the human person in society.
 In that work, Taparelli established the criteria of just social order, which he referred to as "hypotactical right" and which came to be termed subsidiarity following German influences.

 The term subsidiarity as employed in Catholic social thought was inspired by the teaching of Wilhelm Emmanuel von Ketteler, who served as Bishop of Mainz in the mid- to late 19th century.
-It is most well-known, however, from its subsequent incorporation into Pope Pius XI’s encyclical Quadragesimo anno.
-This encyclical’s formulation of subsidiarity is the touchstone from which further interpretations tend to depart:
+It is most well-known, however, from its subsequent incorporation into Pope Pius XI's encyclical Quadragesimo anno.
+This encyclical's formulation of subsidiarity is the touchstone from which further interpretations tend to depart:

-"Just as it is gravely wrong to take from individuals what they can accomplish by their own initiative and industry and give it to the community, so also it is an injustice and at the same time a grave evil and disturbance of right order to assign to a greater and higher association what lesser and subordinate organizations can do.
-For every social activity ought of its very nature to furnish help to the members of the body social, and never destroy and absorb them."

 As with many social encyclicals in the modern period, this one occurs in the historical context of the intensifying struggle between communist and capitalist ideologies, exactly forty years—hence the title—after the Vatican's first public stance on the issue in Rerum novarum.
-Promulgated in 1931, Quadragesimo anno is a response to German National Socialism and Soviet communism, on one hand, and to Western European and American capitalist individualism on the other.
-It broke the surface of Catholic social teaching in this context and it is helpful to keep this in mind.
+Promulgated in 1931, Quadragesimo anno is a response to German National Socialism (Nazism) and Soviet communism, on one hand, and to Western European and American capitalist individualism on the other.